MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-desktop-flow-logs.md

 - Logs V2 are only available for desktop flow runs that are launched from a cloud flow through the desktop flow connector action.
 - Changing action log version doesn't migrate previous desktop flow action logs to the new log storage type.
 - Cascade delete isn't currently supported.
-When you delete a Flow Session record, the underlying logs aren't automatically deleted.
+When you delete a flow session record, the underlying logs aren't automatically deleted.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]